Humboldt County, California: Party preferences

-From 1920 to 1984, the county was a noted bellwether area, voting for the national winner of every Presidential election.
-Since 1988, Humboldt has swung heavily to the Democratic Party at the Presidential and congressional levels, and is now one of the most Democratic areas in the state outside the Bay Area and Southern California.
+From 1920 to 1984, the county was a noted bellwether area, voting for the national winner of every presidential election.
+Since 1988, Humboldt has swung heavily to the Democratic Party at the presidential and congressional levels, and is now one of the most Democratic areas in the state outside of the Bay Area and urban Southern California.
 The last Republican presidential candidate to win a majority in the county was Ronald Reagan, a Californian, in 1984.

 In the late 1990s and early 2000s, Humboldt also had a substantial number of people affiliated with the Green Party, but that number has declined in recent years; however, the Green Party has had its best performance by presidential and gubernatorial candidates of any county in the United States in Humboldt County, with Jill Stein gaining her largest county-level number of votes in Humboldt in 2016.